 For nonfiction she covers interviewing sources, researching, finding the heart of the topic, putting together an article or “listicle,” and life and career of a journalist.

 For older audiences, she offers a more in-depth discussion designed to open dialogue.
 She includes topics from her books such as plant exploration and environmental issues; the history of opium, the Opium war, and the early days of opium addiction (THE FORBIDDEN ORCHID).
 The history of the fight for women’s rights and subsequent punishments for protesting, and how this compares with today’s fights for justice (A MAD, WICKED FOLLY).
-Today’s reproductive rights and current issues regarding abortion and contraception for teens (GIRLS ON THE VERGE).
+Today’s reproductive rights and current issues for teens (GIRLS ON THE VERGE).

 Her honorarium is $1500 per day plus traveling expenses.
 She charges an hourly fee of $100 plus travel expenses for local schools.
 She also conducts 45-minute Skype visits for $60.
 Books are available to order.
 She looks forward to hearing from you!
 Contact her by filling out the form below, or email her at email@example.com.
 You may also book her through firstname.lastname@example.org—website: Author Appearance Roster